0cjs/sedoc/8bit/heathkit.md

 Keypad keystrokes are verified with a short beep.
 Medium beeps indicate data entry complete, and long beeps indicate error.

+Monitor mode has three sub-modes:
+- Command: Executes the command given at the lower right (Z80: upper left) of the keypad.
+Also allows switching to ???.
+- Memory: entered from command mode with the `MEM` key.
+- Register: entered from command mode with the `REG` key.

 - `0`+`/`: RST ("master clear")
 - `0`+`#`: RTM (return to monitor): generates an INT10 via hardware, executing an RST1 instruction.